 In August 2017 Spotify’s marketing chief Seth Farbman outlined a plan to make it easier for small and medium-size businesses to buy audio ads through a self-service platform.
 While the bulk of their revenue comes from premium paid subscribers, Farbman stated they aimed to move away from that.

-With Spotify Ad Studio, brands can upload their audio spots directly to Spotify Ad Studio and then set targeting and budget parameters to run it and track campaign reporting.
+With Spotify Ad Studio, brands and advertisers can upload their audio spots directly to Spotify Ad Studio and then set targeting and budget parameters to run it and track campaign reporting.
 Advertisers upload a script and choose background music, and the technology records a voiceover for the spot.

 If you have the budget for a more prominent campaign, creating brief ads or banners can be an option for your business as well.
 Though Pandora can identify if a user is looking at their phone, compared to other music-streaming services, Spotify users spend a lot of time looking at their devices and are ripe for video ads.
 The ability to display brief visual content provides more possibilities for the way in which you want to present your brand to Spotify listeners, and the fact that the streaming service is a platform for visual content provides great promise for the future of advertising.